goldbergyoni/javascript-testing-best-practices/readme.md

 <br/><br/>

-## ⚪ ️ 1.9 Stay within the test: Minimize external helpers and abstractions
+## ⚪ ️ 1.9 Use inlineAvoid long and external sna

 :white_check_mark: **Do:** Let the reader get the whole story without leaving the test, minimize utils, hooks, or any external effect on a test case.
 Too many repetitions and copy-pasting?
 OK, a test can leave with one external helper and stay obvious.
 But when it grows to three and four helpers and hooks it implies that it a complex structure is slowly forming